-English - 12 credit hours

-ENG 1316 Academic Research and Writing

-ENG 1317 Introduction to Literature

-ENG

-ENG

-Fine Arts - 3 credit hours

-Any ART, Drama or MUS course.

-Mathematics - 3 credit hours

-Level 2 Math or higher

-Any natural science lab course plus any three-or fourhour natural science course unless otherwise indicated.

-Physical Education - 3 one-hour credit hours

-KIN

-KIN

-KIN

-Classics/Humanities - 3 credit hours

-ENG 2301 World Literature: Classicism \ HIS 2321 History of Western Civilization to 1715 general education core

-PHL 3301 Survey of Western Philosophy

-Choose one of the following:

-(May be satisfied by KIN 2320 Adult Personal and Community Wellness)

-Social/Behavioral Science - 12 credit hours

-HIS 1301 US History to 1877 or HIS 1302 US History from 1877 GOV 1303 Introduction to American Government

-Communication - 3 credit hours

-REL 1301 New Testament History and Reading REL 1311 History and Literature of the Old Testament REL\\\\\\ REL\\\\\\

-In addition, all students must complete the following general graduation requirements:

-Competency Exam (no credit) or CIS 2304 Spreadsheet Software

-Complete the Collegiate Assessment of Academic Proficiency (CAAP) exam (offered each long semester through Concordia) or the Graduate Record Examinations ® (GRE) (offered at various testing sites) and have a copy of the GRE scores sent to Concordia.

-CIS 1301 Introduction to Personal Computers or

-HIS 3314 Traditions/Values of Classical Civilization

-\this course will also fulfill one of the English requirements in the

-Business Major (Offered only in the Accelerated Degree Program)

-This major provides a well-rounded introduction to the world of business.
-This major specializes in developing leadership skills with the goal of better-preparing its graduates to become effective, caring, Christian leaders in the world of business.
-Because the degree emphasizes finance and accounting, graduates from this major will be well-prepared to enter graduate-level programs in Business and Business-related fields.

-Business Major Requirements
+• English - 12 credit hours (May be satisfied by KIN 2320 Adult Personal and ENG 1316 Academic Research and Writing Community Wellness) ENG 1317 Introduction to Literature , Social/Behavioral Science - 12 credit hours ENGENG HIS 1301 US History to 1877 or HIS 1302 US History from 1877 Fine Arts - 3 credit hours GOV 1303 Introduction to American Government Any ART, Drama or MUS course.
+30 v 1303 Introduction to Timerican Government This inter, Brand of Field Country.
+Mathematics - 3 credit hours Level 2 Math or higher Communication - 3 credit hours 20 (01 2 1111111 01 111g1101 COM 2300 Fundamentals of Communication Natural Science - 7 to 8 credit hours 2014 2000 I undumentary of Communication Any natural science lab course plus any three-or four- Religion - 12 credit hours hour natural science course unless otherwise indicated.
+REL 1301 New Testament History and Reading nour natural science course amoss other wise indicated.
+REL 1311 History and Literature of the Old Testament Physical Education - 3 credit hours REL · REL KIN KIN KLL KIN In addition, all students must complete the following gen eral oraduation requirements: Classics/Humanities - 3 credit hours Competency Exam (no credit) or CIS 2304 Spreadshee Choose one of the following: Software ENG 2301 World Literature: Classicism Software HIS 2321 History of Western Civilization to 1715 CAAP/GRE HIS 3314 Traditions/Values of Classical Civilization Complete the Collegiate Assessment of Academic PHL 3301 Survey of Western Philosophy Proficiency (CAAP) exam (offered each long semester this course will also fulfill one of the English requirements in the through Concordia) or the Graduate Record general education core Examinations ® (GRE) (offered at various testing sites and have a copy of the GRE scores sent to Concordia.
+Computer Competency and have a copy of the GRE scores sent to concordia.
+CIS 1301 Introduction to Personal Computers or · • • • • • • D : W : (Off 1 1 : (1 4 1 (1D D \ \ Business Major (Offered only in the Accelerated Degree Pr This major provides a well-rounded introduction to the work leadership skills with the goal of better-preparing its gradua world of business.
+Because the degree emphasizes finance a and accounting, graduates from this major will be wellprepared to enter graduate-level programs in Business and F business-related fields.
+D ' W' D ' Business Major Requirements